 The project also supported this activity by hiring a consultant to produce an Analysis of the RNA, which provides a solid theoretical background for the project and sheds light on the living conditions of refugees in the Gatherings.
 This document has been produced based on the information gathered by the project and discussed with main local counterparts, mainly NGOs and municipalities.

-Output 3: National database on living conditions Dialogue Committee (LPDC)
+Output 3: National database on living conditions in Palestinian Gatherings developed and maintained through support to the Lebanese - Palestinian Dialogue Committee (LPDC)

-Activities under output 3 (2013 -2014):
+Activities under output 3 (2013 - 2014):